 "When Bob and I sat down with Mike Tranghese and we talked about what we were looking for in our next coach, we quickly agreed that the No. 1 candidate for Providence College is Ed Cooley," Providence College President Fr.
 Brian Shanley, O.P. said.
 "I wanted a coach that could teach our players about the game of life.
 I also wanted a relationship builder and Ed is a relationship builder.
 He will connect with our players, our fans and the entire state of Rhode Island.
 I could not be more thrilled to have Ed Cooley as our basketball coach."

-In six seasons at Providence College, Cooley has posted a 123-80 mark (.606).
-In 11 seasons as a head coach, Cooley has a 215-149 (.591) record.
+In 10 seasons at Providence College, Cooley has posted a 194-135 mark.
+In 15 seasons as a head coach, Cooley has a 286-204 record.
 When Cooley was hired in 2011, the Friars had finished under .500 in six of the 10 previous seasons and had been to just one NCAA Tournament (2004) in that 10-year span.
-Since his hiring, Cooley has led the Friars to five consecutive post-season tournament berths, including a school-record four straight NCAA Tournament appearances (2014-17), and he guided the team to 2014 BIG EAST title.
+Since his hiring, Cooley led the Friars to seven consecutive post-season tournament berths from 2013-19 (2019-20 there was no post-season due to the Covid-19 pandemic), including a school-record five straight NCAA Tournament appearances (2014-18).
+He also guided the team to the 2014 BIG EAST title.

 Juniors Kyron Cartwright and Rodney Bullock were named 2017 Second Team All-BIG EAST.
 In addition, Cartwright became the third player in six seasons under Cooley to earn BIG EAST Most Improved accolades.

 During his time at Providence, Cooley has coached five All-Americans.
-He also has had players earn two BIG EAST Player of Year honors, two BIG EAST Defensive Player of the Year accolades, three BIG EAST Most Improved Player awards, one BIG EAST Tournament MVP, three BIG EAST All-Tournament Team accolades, and nine All-BIG EAST honors.
+He also has had players earn two BIG EAST Player of Year honors, two BIG EAST Defensive Player of the Year accolades, three BIG EAST Most Improved Player awards, one BIG EAST Tournament MVP, five BIG EAST All-Tournament Team accolades, two BIG EAST All-Rookie Team awards, one BIG EAST Sportsmanship honor and 10 All-BIG EAST honors.

 Two of Cooley's players earned significant honors in 2015-16 and were both drafted as junior guard Kris Dunn (New London, Conn.) and sophomore Ben Bentil (Wilmington, Del.) earned All-BIG EAST accolades.
 Dunn also earned his second-consecutive BIG EAST Player of the Year and Defensive Player of the Year honors.
 He also earned numerous All-America accolades and was named a Consensus All-American.
 Bentil became the seventh Friar all-time and the third under Cooley to lead the BIG EAST in scoring, averaging 22.9 points per game.
 For his efforts, he was named BIG EAST Most Improved Player - the second time a Friar has received the honor in Cooley's five seasons at Providence.